Javascript is not enabled.

 Malte Mueller / Getty Images

-Almost any medication can cause side effects, but some can create a surprising challenge: weight gain.
-This isn’t just a cosmetic concern — even small increases in weight can affect your overall health and, in some cases, interfere with recovery from the very condition you’re trying to treat.
+Almost any medication can cause side effects, one of which is weight gain.
+This isn’t just a cosmetic concern — even small increases in weight can affect your health and, in some cases, interfere with recovery from the very condition you’re trying to treat.

-Weight gain may not seem critical, especially when treating serious conditions, but even modest gains (5 to 20 pounds) can harm overall health, one study shows.
-Obesity increases the risk of diseases like heart disease, stroke, and death, according to the Centers for Disease Control and Prevention.
+Weight gain may not seem critical, especially when treating serious conditions, but even modest gains (5 to 20 pounds) can be associated with negative health outcomes, a study published in JAMA shows.
+Obesity increases the risk of heart disease, stroke and death, according to the Centers for Disease Control and Prevention.

-For patients who have other medical issues — osteoarthritis or high blood pressure, for example — “the excess weight can potentially worsen” those conditions, says, John Batsis, M.D., an associate professor of medicine in the Department of Medicine and Nutrition at the University of North Carolina at Chapel Hill.
+For patients who have other medical conditions — osteoarthritis or high blood pressure, for example — “the excess weight can potentially worsen” them, says Dr. John Batsis, an associate professor in the division of geriatric medicine and the department of nutrition at the University of North Carolina at Chapel Hill.

 8 medications that could cause weight gain